A little Aeolian Island with a towering dormant volcano

 Luxury holidays in Vulcano bring you an experience like no other.
 This wild island is home to some excellent shops, restaurants and hotels, but it’s the natural landscapes that draw visitors from far and wide.
 Relax and unwind in a warm mud bath by the sea, soak up the sun on one of the black sandy beaches or marvel at the bright yellow rocks painted by the steaming volcanic streams.

 When it comes to choosing a hotel for your luxury holidays in Vulcano, at Sovereign we have you covered.
-Our Trusted Advisers will take the time to get to know you before recommending one of our carefully selected properties to ensure you can simply focus on relaxing and enjoying your holiday.
+Our Personal Travel Planners will take the time to get to know you before recommending one of our carefully selected properties to ensure you can simply focus on relaxing and enjoying your holiday.
 Stay at the Therasia Resort Sea & Spa and enjoy secluded luxury surrounded by spectacular natural views.
 Elegant interiors and chic sun terraces offer views of the infinity pool, glittering ocean and rugged rockfaces below.

 The nearest airport to Vulcano is Catania.
 Direct flights from the UK take approximately 3 hours.